umccr/RNAsum/README.md

 #### 3. Add clinical information

 For samples derived from subjects, for which clinical information is available, a treatment regimen timeline can be added to the *Transcriptome Patient Summary* report.
-This can be added by specifying location of an excel spreadsheet (see example [test_clinical_data.xlsx](./data/test_data/test_clinical_data.xlsx)), containing clinical information, in the `--clinical_info` argument.
-In this spreadsheet, at least one of the following columns is expected: `NEOADJUVANT REGIMEN`, `ADJUVANT REGIMEN`, `FIRST LINE REGIMEN`, `SECOND LINE REGIMEN` or `THIRD LINE REGIMEN`, along with `START` and `STOP` dates for corresponding treatments.
+This can be added by specifying location of a relevant excel spreadsheet (see example [test_clinical_data.xlsx](./data/test_data/test_clinical_data.xlsx)) using the `--clinical_info` argument.
+In this spreadsheet, at least one of the following columns is expected: `NEOADJUVANT REGIMEN`, `ADJUVANT REGIMEN`, `FIRST LINE REGIMEN`, `SECOND LINE REGIMEN` or `THIRD LINE REGIMEN`, along with `START` and `STOP` dates of corresponding treatments.

 ```